nxsaloj/MetaPhoto/README.md

 ## Overview

-MetaPhoto is an application to list photo libraries for each user, through an API that enrichs the photo, user and album data got from an internal API
+MetaPhoto is an application to list photo libraries for each user, through an API that enrichs the photo, user and album data got from an internal API.
+See the [Wiki](https://github.com/nxsaloj/MetaPhoto/wiki) for more information.

 ## First steps